-Keywords: Asset Pricing, Learning, Subjective Beliefs, Internal Rationality "Investors, their confidence and expectations buoyed by past price increases, bid up speculative prices further, thereby enticing more investors to do the same, so that the cycle repeats again and again."
+Investors, their confidence and expectations buoyed by past price increases, bid up speculative prices further, thereby enticing more investors to do the same, so that the cycle repeats again and again.

-Irrational Exuberance, Shiller (2005, p.
+Robert Shiller, Irrational Exuberance (2005, p.
 56)

-The purpose of this paper is to show that a simple asset pricing model is able to quantitatively reproduce a variety of stylized asset pricing facts if one allows for slight deviations from rational expectations.
-We find it a striking observation that the quantitative asset pricing implications of the standard model are not robust to small departures from rational expectations and that this nonrobustness is empirically so encouraging.
+IN THIS PAPER, WE SHOW that a simple asset pricing model is able to quantitatively reproduce a variety of stylized asset pricing facts if one allows for slight deviations from rational expectations (RE).
+We thus provide new evidence that the quantitative asset pricing implications of the standard model are not robust to small departures from RE and that this nonrobustness is empirically very encouraging.